 Anemia is common among patients with liver disease.
 Contributing factors may include blood loss, folate (folic acid) deficiency, hemolysis Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
 Hemolysis is defined as premature destruction and hence a shortened RBC life span... read more , marrow suppression by alcohol, and a direct effect of chronic liver disease.

-Leukopenia Overview of Leukopenias Leukopenia is a reduction in the circulating white blood cell (WBC) count to < 4000/mcL (9/L).
-It is usually characterized by a reduced number of circulating neutrophils, although... read more and thrombocytopenia Overview of Platelet Disorders Platelets are cell fragments that function in the clotting system.
-Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes,... read more often accompany splenomegaly Splenomegaly Splenomegaly is abnormal enlargement of the spleen.
+Leukopenia Overview of Leukopenias Leukopenia is a reduction in the circulating white blood cell (WBC) count to 4000/mcL (9/L).
+It is usually characterized by a reduced number of circulating neutrophils, although a... read more and thrombocytopenia Overview of Platelet Disorders Platelets are circulating cell fragments that function in the clotting system.
+Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes... read more often accompany splenomegaly Splenomegaly Splenomegaly is abnormal enlargement of the spleen.
 (See also Overview of the Spleen.)
 Splenomegaly is almost always secondary to other disorders.
 Causes of splenomegaly are myriad, as are the... read more in advanced portal hypertension.

 Clotting and coagulation abnormalities are common and complex.
 Hepatocellular dysfunction and inadequate absorption of vitamin K may impair liver synthesis of clotting factors.
 An abnormal prothrombin time (PT), depending on the severity of hepatocellular dysfunction, may respond to parenteral phytonadione (vitamin K1) 5 to 10 mg once/day for 2 to 3 days.
 Thrombocytopenia, disseminated intravascular coagulation, and fibrinogen abnormalities also contribute to clotting disturbances in many patients.